iTwin/appui/CONTRIBUTING.md

 ---

-## Contributing Guidelines
+## Contributing guidelines

 AppUI contains a large amount of legacy code.
-As such we are in the process of standardizing, reorganizing, and optimizing AppUI.
+As such we are in the process of standardizing, reorganizing, and optimizing our codebase.

-Before contributing to AppUI please consult [the iTwinUI styling guide](https://github.com/iTwin/iTwinUI/blob/main/STYLEGUIDE.md)
+Before contributing to AppUI please consult [the iTwinUI styling guide](https://github.com/iTwin/iTwinUI/blob/main/STYLEGUIDE.md) for all syntax conventions.

-When contributing to AppUI please keep in mind the following guidelines.

-### Application Architecture
+### Application architecture

 Our `ui` folder contains all our packages which are organized as following:

 - `appui-react` should contain exclusively layouts.
 These are the largest and most complicated components in AppUI.
 - `components-react` should contain exclusively widgets: smaller components that are used inside `appui-react`.
 Ideally should largely be combinations of iTwinUI components.
-- `core-react` marked to be decrepit at some point.
-Currently, houses the smallest components inside AppUI.
-Ideally, all of these components would be replaced with the latest iTwinUI components and the entire core-react could be deleted.
-Rely on this as little as possible.
+- `core-react` is marked to be decrepit at some point.
+Currently, it houses the smallest components inside AppUI.
+Ideally, all of these components would be replaced with the latest iTwinUI components and the entire `core-react` could be deleted.
+Do not use these components if possible.
 - `imodel-components-react` contains components and APIs that facilitate integration with an [iTwin.js library](https://www.itwinjs.org/).

 ### Common issues to solve

-Common fixes are we looking to solve include, but ar e not limited to:
+Common fixes we are looking to solve include, but are not limited to:

-- Replacing `core-react` components with iTwinUI components
+- Replacing `@itwin/core-react` components with iTwinUI components
-- Deleting Snapshot tests
+- Removing snapshot testing from unit tests
 - Migrating to functional from class based React Components

 ### Conventions